hantsy/spring-r2dbc-sample/docs/chat.md

 ![start](./start.png)

-Click the *EXPLORE* button, you can preview the project structure in new dialog.
-Hit the *GENERATE* button to export the project skeleton codes into a zip archive for downloading.
+you can click the *EXPLORE* button to preview the project structure in new dialog before downloading it.

+Hit the *GENERATE* button to export the project skeleton codes into a zip archive.

-Download the project archive and extract the files into your disc, and import into your IDE, eg. IDEA or VSCode with Spring Tools.
+Download the archive and extract the files into your disc, and import into your IDE, eg. IDEA or VSCode with Spring Tools.

 ## Building Chat Application

-Declares a `Message` class as payload format that is sent from the Postgres `NOTIFY` and received in a `LISTEN`.
+Declares a `Message` class as payload format that is sent from the Postgres `NOTIFY` statement and received in the `LISTEN` statement.

 ```java
 record Message(UUID id, String body, LocalDateTime sentAt) {
 }
 ```

-Create a `Notifier` and `Listener` to perform the  `NOTIFY` and `LISTEN` in a Postgres aware SQL statement.
+Create a `Notifier` and `Listener` respectively to execute the `NOTIFY` and `LISTEN` statements in Postgres.

 ```java
 @Component